acdd1234/data/AssoRuleReadme.txt

+The Dataset is: mushroom.dat
+The Notebook is: Assignmen2ItemSetAndAssociationRules.ipynb

 The dataSet is from machine learning database.
 I got the data from the site Manning in Action site.
 I bought the book: Machine Learning in Action (Peter Harrington).
 I downloaded the source code and related dataSet.